script-fu/script-fu.github.io/README.md

-# Free Script-Fu Plugins and Themes Made For GIMP 3, Developement version, 2.99.16
+# Free Script-Fu Plugins and Themes Made For GIMP 3

 These plugins are to help me make illustrations in GIMP, I hope they can help you make your own tools.
 The themes are to make the working environment look and feel just how I like it, maybe you'll like them too.

+Some plugins will only work in the very latest source built version of GIMP.
+There have been many changes to the developement version recently.
+As this repo is my backup for scripts, some plug-ins change as GIMP changes, and will no longer function in earlier versions, even in the latest Flatpak versions.

 [GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/script-fu/script-fu.github.io/blob/main/LICENSE)